DarsheeeGamer/kaede-api/README.md

 ## Contact

-For inquiries or support, contact [Your Email Address]
+For inquiries or support, contact cleaverdeath@gmail.com

 ## License